microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaPasswordSingleSignOnCredential.md

 ```

 ## Description
-this cmdlet enables users to remove their Password Single-sign-on credentials for an application which they are part of.
+This cmdlet enables users to remove their Password Single-sign-on credentials for an application which they are part of.
 Admin could remove the group credentials as well.

 ## Examples